On the cluster admission problem for cloud computing: Introduction

 \subsection{Overview of Contributions}

-We present tailored heuristics to solve the cluster admission control problem, a problem that is characterized by its large scale and the fact that already accepted demand can erratically grow over very long time periods.
-For this, we first present a succinct mathematical formulation of the cluster admission problem as faced by cloud providers before defining the optimal policy as the solution to a constrained POMDP.
+We formalize the cluster admission problem as a constrained Partially Observable Markov Decision Process (POMDP) \cite{smallwood1} where each deployment behaves according to some stochastic process and the cluster tries to maximize the number of active compute cores without exceeding its capacity.
+Since the exact stochastic processes of individual arriving deployments are not known to the cluster, it has to reason about the observed behavior.
+The large scale of the problem as well as the highly complicated underlying stochastic processes make finding optimal policies infeasible, even for the underlying (fully observable) Markov Decision Process and with limited look-ahead horizon.

 Since optimally solving this POMDP is not feasible, we next propose a strategy for constructing heuristic policies via a series of simplifying assumptions.
 These assumptions reduce the highly branching look-ahead space down to the approximation of a random variable using its moments.
 We then present the currently used threshold policy that does not take probabilistic information into account as well as two new policies that take successively higher moments into account.
-We fit our model to data from a real-world cloud computing center (Microsoft Azure internal jobs~\cite{Cortez}) and, via simulations, show that our higher moment policies produce a $14\%$ improvement over current practice, which can translate to hundreds of millions of dollars of savings for large cloud providers.
+We fit our model to data from a real-world cloud computing center (Microsoft Azure internal jobs~\cite{Cortez}) and, via simulations, show that our higher moment policies produce a $30\%$ improvement over current practice, which would translate to hundreds of millions of dollars a year in savings for large cloud providers.

-Then we examine how the utilization of the cluster can further be improved if more precise prior information about arriving deployments is available.
-We give a simple framework which captures a notion of the quality of information available, and through additional simulations quantify how the policies benefit from this additional information.
-Finally, we present a new \emph{information elicitation approach}, introducing a variance-based pricing rule to elicit labels from users.
-This rule provides users with the right incentives to (a) label their deployments properly (into high and low variance deployments) and (b) structure their workloads in a way that helps the cluster run more efficiently.
+In our basic model, relatively little is known about arriving deployments, so the performance gains we observe from our more sophisticated policies are driven by being able to better condition admission decisions on the current state of the cluster.
+We next examine how the utilization of the cluster can be further increased if more precise \emph{prior information} about arriving deployments is available.
+Prior work has explored similar opportunities in the context of resource planning and scheduling in analytics clusters~\cite{morpheus,perforator}.
+To study the value of prior information, we introduce a simple framework which captures a notion of the quality of information available.
+Through additional simulations, we quantify how our policies benefit from this additional information.
+Depending on the quality of information available, the resulting gains increase to $50\%-65\%$ relative to current practice.